 From finding out your clematis' pruning group to the time of year that you should prune it, we tell you here how to prune clematis.

 Clematis make eye-catching additions to your flower bed ideas.
 Perfect for climbing up trellis or obelisks they add height, as well as gorgeous scented blooms and colorful flowers and foliage.
-Clematis are also a key plant in creating an English garden scheme.
+Clematis can be grown in pots, and they are also a key plant in creating an English garden scheme

 If you have a clematis in your garden, or are considering adding one to your space, knowing how to prune clematis is essential to keep it looking its best.